Deep Learning Enabled Semantic Communication Systems: Introduction

 \end{itemize}

 The rest of this paper is organized as follows.
 Related work is briefly reviewed in Section II.
 The framework of a semantic communication system is presented and a corresponding problem is formulated in Section III.
 Section IV details the proposed DeepSC and extends it to dynamic environments.
-Numerical results are presented to show the performance of the DeepSC in Section VI.
+Numerical results are presented in Section VI to show the performance of the DeepSC.
 Finally, Section VII concludes this paper.

 $Notation$: $\mathbb{C}^{n \times m}$ and $\mathbb{R}^{n \times m}$ represent sets of complex and real matrices of size $n \times m$, respectively.
 Bold-font variables denote matrices or vectors. $x \sim {\cal CN}(\mu,\sigma^2)$ means variable $x$ follows a circularly-symmetric complex Gaussian distribution with mean $\mu$ and covariance $\sigma^2$. $(\cdot)^T$ and $(\cdot)^H$ denote the transpose and Hermitian, respectively. $\Re \{\cdot \}$ and $\Im \{\cdot \}$ refer to the real and imaginary parts of a complex number.
 Finally, ${\bf a}\otimes{\bf b}$ indicates the inner product of vectors $\bf a$ and $\bf b$.